tersesystems/ocaps/site/src/main/paradox/guide/construction.md

 val recoveredRepo: ItemRepository = onlyAFinder.asInstanceOf[ItemRepository]
 ```

-## Deferring Effects in Capabilities with Tagless Final
+## Effects in Capabilities with Tagless Final

-Rather than throwing exceptions as a side effect, capabilities can make use of functional programming techniques for cleaner effect handling.
-For example, rather than commit to a `Task[_]` or a `Try[_]`, a capability may be expressed in [tagless final](https://www.beyondthelines.net/programming/introduction-to-tagless-final/) style with a type parameter `F` that is a standin for the kind of effect you want:
+Rather than throwing exceptions as a side effect, capabilities can make use of functional programming techniques.
+For example, rather than commit to a `monix.Task[_]` or a `Try[_]`, a capability may be expressed in [tagless final](https://www.beyondthelines.net/programming/introduction-to-tagless-final/) style with a type parameter `F` that is a standin for the thing you want:

 ```scala
 object ItemRepository {